 These scholarships are very prestigious and extremely competitive.
 They require a great deal of planning and hard work.
 Some of the scholarships have campus representatives that are here to help you through the process.

 You may include the faculty sponsor letters with your application or have the faculty send their letters directly to CC330.
-Oxford Undergraduate and Graduate bulletins are available at CC330 to help you decide which program you might like to pursue.
-Depending on your field, an undergraduate or graduate program might be more appropriate.
+The Oxford Graduate bulletin is available at CC330 to help you decide which program you might like to pursue.
 We are available to discuss with you all aspects of the application including program of study.

 Information about graduate degree programs